 Yes No Share to Facebook

-Question: What are the key requirements for an N12 eviction notice in Ontario?
+Question: What are the requirements for a landlord to legally serve an N12 notice for own use in Ontario?

 Understanding the Requirements During an N12 Eviction for Own Use By the Landlord or Family Member